brunomattos1/m-ctp_heuristic/README.md

 4 - Apply the HGS-CVRP algorithm on S' ∪ M.

 5 - If the cost of S' is lower than that of S, replace S with S', and return to step 3.
-Else, best <- S, and return to step 1.
+If, after the n-th application of step 3, cost S' > cost S, go to step 1.

 6 - Repeat these steps until the time limit is reached and return best.